Mining Forgery Traces from Reconstruction Error: A Weakly Supervised Framework for Multimodal Deepfake Temporal Localization: Proposed Method

 \subsection{Asymmetric Intra-video Contrastive Loss}

-While Section \ref{sec:MAE} provides informative reconstruction cues, effectively leveraging these local signals under weak supervision remains a significant challenge.
-A common pitfall in existing methods is the implicit assumption of feature consistency among forgeries; however, forcing such heterogeneous patterns into a compact cluster inevitably distorts the representation space.
-To address this, we introduce the Asymmetric Intra-video Contrastive Loss (AICL).
-Instead of operating on global features, AICL utilizes reconstruction errors to adaptively pinpoint ``forgery hotspots" within each video, thereby anchoring the learning process on the specific informative segments.
+While the Section \ref{sec:MAE} provides informative reconstruction cues, how to effectively utilize these local signals under weak supervision remains a hurdle.
+Naively clustering segments with high reconstruction errors overlooks the inherent heterogeneity of forgery patterns by implicitly assuming feature consistency.
+Such an assumption forces diverse forgery artifacts into compact clusters, inevitably distorting the feature space.
+To address this, we introduce a novel Asymmetric Intra-video Contrastive Loss (AICL).
+Rather than relying on global features, AICL utilizes reconstruction errors to adaptively identify ``forgery hotspots'' within each video, thereby concentrating the learning process on the most task-relevant local regions.

 Specifically, as illustrated in Asymmetric Intra-video Contrastive Loss (Figure 2(b)), for each multimodal sample, we select the Top-K frames with the highest reconstruction difference score for each modal to form the set $\mathcal{K}$, respectively.
 We then extract the feature of these corresponding frames from the original feature sequence $\mathbf{F} \in \mathbb{R}^{T \times C}$ and generate a compact localized representative feature $\mathbf{f}_{\text{local}} = \frac{1}{K} \sum_{k \in \mathcal{K}} \mathbf{F}_k$.
 For the forged samples, these feature represents the most suspicious regions of the video.
 While for the authentic samples, these features correspond to the regions the model considers to be the most complex or distinctive.
 This local feature thus serves as the fundamental unit for our contrastive learning.